LDI is headquartered in the Colonial Penn Center Building at the center of Penn's campus.

-With a gift from Leonard and Sophie Davis, the University of Pennsylvania established the Leonard Davis Institute of Health Economics (LDI) in 1967, two years after Congress enacted Medicare.
+With a gift from Leonard and Sophie Davis, the University of Pennsylvania established the Leonard Davis Institute of Health Economics (Penn LDI) in 1967, two years after Congress enacted Medicare.
 It was created to fill fundamental gaps in the evidence base that could inform policies critical to the financing and management of the nation's increasingly costly and complex health care system.
-Today, LDI is considered one of the world’s leading university-based programs of its kind.
-LDI and its Senior Fellows are among the pioneers in interdisciplinary health services research that has helped guide health policies at all levels of government and the private sector.
-More than 200 LDI Senior Fellows work to improve the health of the public through studies on the medical, economic, and social issues that influence how health care is organized, financed, managed, and delivered.
+Today, Penn LDI is considered one of the world’s leading university institutes dedicated to data-driven, policy-focused research that improves our nation’s health and health care.

 As Penn’s hub for research on health care delivery, health policy, and population health, Penn LDI supports, connects, engages, and amplifies interdisciplinary research among experts from all of Penn’s schools, the University of Pennsylvania Health System, and the Children’s Hospital of Philadelphia.
 Penn LDI brings together more than 300 Senior Fellows whose work fits broadly within LDI’s five priority areas that highlight some of the most pressing challenges facing our nation’s health system today: (1) health care access and coverage; (2) health equity; (3) improving care for older adults; (4) opioid epidemic; and (5) population health.